LORD BYRON

 CGB: Money? - you should not get it this six months - if then

-F(emerging from the lake): You are turning his Lordships Servant away? that is a New One - you vixen! - with out Either wages or warning! why ma'am, I know his honour will not let you do a Rong thing to Injure a Servant
+F(emerging from the lake): You are turning his Lordships Servant away? - without Either wages or warning! why ma'am, I know his honour will not let you do a Rong thing to Injure a Servant

-F: Aye ma'am - My Lord says I am to become a very prominent person in the future family pedigree of the Fletchers whom he takes to be Goths by our accomplishments, Greeks by our acuteness, and ancient Saxons by our appetites
+F: Aye ma'am - my Lord says I am to become a very prominent person in the future family pedigree of the Fletchers

-CGB: You are quoting I presume!
-Very well ye pitiful vagabond - you shall stay and wait out until his Lordship returns from Ægypt
+CGB: Very well ye pitiful vagabond - you shall stay until his Lordship returns from Ægypt

 H